-Learning to share the game board with others living in completely different realties is one of the biggest lessons we’ve come here to learn.
+Learning to share the game board with others living in completely different realities is one of the biggest lessons we’ve come here to encounter.
 This is the framework of unity.

 So how is life different when all realities are considered valid?

 This is where you get to define yourself.
 In times like this, you get to observe your reactions to this little diversity test, and you get to figure out who you will be.